Night Driving and Road Safety

 - Ensure your windows and headlights are clean (inside and outside).
 Dirty windows can add to glare and impair vision, making it more difficult to see.

-- This will also prevent frost, ice or condensation from placing further restrictions on visibility.
+- Clean windows will also prevent frost, ice or condensation from placing further restrictions on visibility.

-- Check that there is enough windshield spray in the tank.
+- Check that there is enough windshield washer liquid in the tank.

 - Adjust your vehicle's interior lighting - dim your dashboard lights to prevent stray reflections and improve forward vision.

-- Avoid using any other light inside your vehicle.
+- Avoid using any other light inside your vehicle while driving.

 - Exterior mirrors that are properly aligned not only reduce blind spots, they also reduce glare from vehicles behind you.

-- Aim them so that you can move your head out of the path of lights reflected in them by adjusting them downward just slightly.
+- Aim the mirrors slightly downward so that you can move your head out of the path of lights reflected in them.

-- Most rear-view mirrors can be tilted to a "day-night" setting, which changes the angle of the reflective surface and appears to dim the mirror.
+- Most rear-view mirrors can be tilted to a "day-night" setting, which changes the angle of the reflective surface and appears to dim light reflected in the mirror.

 Using the Lights safely and effectively when driving at night

-- Do not delay using the lights – use them earlier rather than later to make yourself more visible to other road users.
+- Do not delay using the headlights – use them earlier rather than later to make yourself more visible to other road users.

-- Always be careful with your high beams so you don't blind others and cause a head-on collision.
+- Always be careful with your high beams so that you don't blind others and cause a head-on collision.
+Do not drive with only the parking lights on, ever.

 - Be considerate with use of full beam.
 Don’t use full beam in town.

-- Do not forget that your high beams are on –Always dim your lights for oncoming traffic.
+- After driving with your high beams on, do not forget to dim your lights for oncoming traffic.

-- If well away from the oncoming vehicle and you decide to do so swiftly don't leave your high beams on in spite or to "get back" at the oncoming driver.
+- If well away from the oncoming vehicle and you decide to do so swiftly, don't leave your high beams on in spite or to "get back" at the oncoming driver and 'teach them a lesson'.
+Two light-blinded drivers is even more dangerous that one who can’t see clearly.

 - Slow down if the other driver is blinding you with his high beam – it is not the correct response to match his mistake by doing the same.
 Think Safety!

-- Look at the lane marker as a guide then look quickly ahead to determine the other vehicle’s position.
+- Look at the lane marker or yellow left edge marking as a guide, then look quickly ahead to determine the other vehicle’s position.
 Keep doing this until you have passed the other vehicle.

-- When following another vehicle, keep your headlights on low beam to avoid blinding the driver ahead of you.
+- When following another vehicle, keep your headlights on low beam to avoid blinding the driver ahead of you via his rear view mirror.

 - Do not use high beams when it’s foggy – they will reduce your own ability to see and may temporarily blind other drivers.

-- If your vehicle is equipped with fog lamps, use them with your low beams only when there is fog or inclement weather and not for ordinary night driving.
+- If your vehicle is equipped with fog lamps, use them with your low beams only when there is fog and not for ordinary night driving.

 - Fog lamps are a bit more effective at cutting through fog, but their intensity can hurt the eyes of other motorists if it's a clear night.